lhackel-tub/ConfigILM/.github/CONTRIBUTING.md

 1. [Download and install Poetry](https://python-poetry.org/).
 Make sure to use a valid python version in the environment that you install Poetry in.
 Check the README for details.
 2. Clone this repository with `git clone https://github.com/lhackel-tub/ConfigILM/`
 3. Change to the downloaded directory with `cd ConfigILM`
-4. Replicate the development environment (with all additional dependencies) with `poetry install --with dev -E full` (this may take some time depending on your download speed)
+4. Replicate the development environment (with all additional dependencies) with `poetry install --with dev -E full` or `poetry install --all-extras`(this may take some time depending on your download speed)
 5. Start hacking 😁

 If you create a [PR](https://docs.github.com/en/get-started/quickstart/hello-world#opening-a-pull-request), an automatic test suite will check if the framework still passes its requirements and the documentation can be successfully regenerated.